Permits

 The Oneida County Forestry Department allows individuals to harvest up to two Christmas trees for personal home use in designated areas of the County Forest.
 A permit to harvest Christmas trees is required and can be obtained from the Oneida County Forestry Office.

 Cost of a permit is $10.00 per tree, limit of two trees per permittee and one permit per household.
-Please refer to the Christmas Tree Permit for additional regulations regarding Christmas tree harvesting.
+Please refer to the Christmas Tree Permit for additional regulations regarding Christmas Tree harvesting.